 Step 9 – Click the [Select] button of Mi Flash tool and locate the location of the extracted Android One ROM files.

 Step 10 – Next, click the [Refresh] button of Mi Flash tool.
 Make sure your device is recognized and displayed in the tool under the “Device” column.

-Step 11 – You will then have to choose one of available 3 options in the bottom of the tool.
-It is recommended to choose “Clean all” which is the safest one.
+Step 11 – You will then have to choose one of the available 3 options at the bottom of the tool.
+It is recommended to choose the “Clean all” which is the safest one.